r7b7/hosp-ai/README.md

 # hosp-ai
-Java Library to use LLMs from Multiple Providers
+Java Library to Use LLMs from Multiple Providers